pam-param-pam/I-Drive/README.md

 # Other

-### Why are Streamer Backend and Main Backend split?

-Well Main Backend has to work with ASGI Protocol, and StreamingHttpResponse is fucked up on ASGI.
-Hence, there's a second server responsible for streaming under WSGI protocol - Streamer Backend.
-Is this the most elegant solution?
-Definitely not.
-It was, however, the easiest to implement back in the day.

 ### Webhooks

 **I Drive**, when uploading files, uploads them directly to Discord itself.
 The files never go tru **I Drive** backends.